Vmlweb/Dingle/README.md

 ## Customization

-You can access internal modules dingle uses to run to gain more functionality using the following:
+You can access internal modules dingle uses to run to gain more functionality using the following properties:

-- `dingle.config` - Startup configuration for dingle.
+- `config` - Startup configuration for dingle.
-- `dingle.calls` - Object with dingle function information.
+- `calls` - Object with dingle function information.
-- `dingle.type` - Object with parameter validation types.
+- `type` - Object with parameter validation types.
-- `dingle.express` - Express app instance.
+- `express` - Express app instance.
-- `dingle.router` - Express request router.
+- `router` - Express request router.
-- `dingle.tcp` - Standard net TCP sever.
+- `tcp` - Standard net TCP sever.
-- `dingle.udp` - Socket for UDP server.
+- `udp` - Socket for UDP server.

 You can access information relating to the API calls loaded: